 If you’ve never heard of Cytauxzoonosis aka Bobcat Fever, it’s time to become familiar.
 As one of the most deadly diseases to affect cats that you’ve probably never heard of, it is well worth your time to know the details.
 Knowing them could mean the difference between life and death for your cat.

 I admit it.
 I used to just be a ‘dog person’.
 Sure, I’d grown up with dogs AND cats, but they were mostly barn cats that did their own thing, and aside from playing with the half-wild kittens when they were still young enough to handle, there wasn’t a whole lot of interaction.
 They were kind of typical cats.
 They did their thing and us humans did ours.
 It wasn’t that I didn’t like cats, I’d just never been as close to a cat as I had my dogs.
 That give-or-take-them mentality followed me into adulthood, until five years ago this week, when a little orange and cream swirled cat forever changed how I feel about cats.

 A few months ago, I thought I was going to be adding a 7th cat to the crew and an 11th furry family member.
-It apparently wasn’t meant to be, but that doesn’t stop me from wondering and worrying if the little guy/girl is ok out there wherever he/she ended up.
+It apparently wasn’t meant to be, but it wasn’t for lack of trying and it doesn’t stop me from wondering and worrying if the little cat is ok out there wherever it ended up.